The Kit: Everything You Need to Run Without Electronics

 The compass

-The compass is the only item on this list that you almost certainly already have, and it is the item most easily overlooked precisely because it is already there.
+The compass is the only item on this list you almost certainly already have, and it is the item most easily overlooked precisely because it is already there.
 A compass requires neither power nor satellites and works in fog, at night, in any weather.
-It requires periodic deviation-checking — a compass that has lived next to a handheld VHF for six months may have acquired deviation that its owner never verified — and it requires the discipline of actually using it as a primary instrument rather than as a backup check on the chartplotter.
+It requires periodic deviation-checking.
+A compass that has lived next to a handheld VHF for six months may have acquired deviation that its owner never verified.
+And it requires the discipline of actually using it as a primary instrument rather than as a backup check on the chartplotter.

 One steering compass and one handheld bearing compass are the minimum useful combination.
 The steering compass is fixed and read underway.
-The handheld — a quality prismatic or Silva-type — is used for taking cross-bearings on landmarks, for checking the deviation of the steering compass by compass bearing of a transit, and as the backup instrument if the steering compass is damaged or removed.
+The handheld, a quality prismatic or Silva-type, is used for taking cross-bearings on landmarks, for checking the deviation of the steering compass by compass bearing of a transit, and as the backup if the steering compass is damaged or removed.

 Paper charts

 Paper charts are the most important single item on this list.
-Every other instrument on the list is a tool for gathering information.
+Every other instrument here is a tool for gathering information.
 The chart is where that information is interpreted.
 Without it, depth readings are numbers without context, compass courses lead nowhere in particular, and the DR plot has no surface to plot on.

 Paper charts require maintenance.
 Notices to Mariners are issued weekly and chart corrections accumulate quickly in busy waters.
 A chart that has not been updated for two years may have wrong depths on a shifting bar, a new wreck mark, or a changed lighthouse character.
 The Admiralty Small Craft Charts and Imray charts are both produced with leisure sailors in mind and carry corrections as standard in their print run, but that print date still matters.

 Waterproofing is not optional for any chart that will be used in a cockpit or in open conditions.
-The options are: dedicated chart cases (the simplest solution, giving immediate protection and quick access but the plastic will be there until the end of days...), or you can protect the paper with a few coats of shellac.
+The options.
+Dedicated chart cases, the simplest solution, giving immediate protection and quick access but the plastic will be there until the end of days.
+Or protect the paper with a few coats of shellac.

-Plotting tools: a set of dividers, a parallel ruler or Douglas protractor, and a 2b pencil.
-These three items, with the chart, are sufficient to run a full dead reckoning plot.
+Plotting tools.
+A set of dividers, a parallel ruler or Douglas protractor, and a 2b pencil.
+These three items, with the chart, are enough to run a full dead reckoning plot.
 Nothing else is required.

 The barometer

-The barometer is the only weather instrument that gives direct, continuous information about what the atmosphere is doing — not what it is predicted to do, not what it did at a weather station fifty miles away, but what the pressure at your location is doing right now, and more importantly, how fast it is changing.
+The barometer is the only weather instrument that gives direct continuous information about what the atmosphere is doing.
+Not what it is predicted to do.
+Not what it did at a weather station fifty miles away.
+What the pressure at your location is doing right now, and more importantly, how fast it is changing.

 Pressure change rate is the key piece of information.
-Tristan Gooley notes in How to Read Water that a tide-gauge sculptor discovered to his embarrassment that a significant high pressure event had prevented his instrument from ringing as expected — evidence of how directly pressure affects water levels and sea state.
 Simon Rowell explains in Weather at Sea that a pressure fall of approximately one hectopascal per hour over several hours signals the approach of a frontal system.
 A fall of two hectopascals per hour or more is a deepening depression.
 A rise after a fall indicates the front has passed and the pressure gradient is now working in the opposite direction.

-A good quality aneroid barometer, properly calibrated to sea level, is sufficient.
-Digital barographs that display pressure history are useful for visualising the trend but add no information that a paper log does not provide.
-The expensive instrument is not necessary; the regular logging habit is.
+A good quality aneroid barometer, properly calibrated to sea level, is enough.
+Digital barographs that display pressure history are useful for visualising the trend but add no information a paper log does not provide.
+The expensive instrument is not necessary.
+The regular logging habit is.

 The full treatment of how to read a synoptic chart and what the barometer is telling you in context is in the Weather Forecasting series.